 Namaste!
 Mark your first footprints on the plush capital of India.
 Your personal chauffeur is waiting for you at the airport.
 Head towards your hotel and be prepared for your amazing time in India.

 Visiting Jama Masjid, Chandni Chowk Market, Red Fort, India Gate, President’s House, and Parliament House.

 Look at Delhi by the virtue of colors.
-Take a rickshaw ride to the streets of Chandni Chowk where the bling and shines of apparels and smell of flavor food will be your companion.
+Take a rickshaw ride to the streets of Chandni Chowk where the bling and shine of apparel and the smell of flavor food will be your companion.
 There is a cultural mélange dripping on the streets and the deals on Indian ethnic wear will make you jump with happiness.
 So, make some space in your bags already.

 Hush towards the largest war memorial of this world.
-India gate will be one such monument that will give you thrills of excitement and chills of wars all at the same time.
+India Gate will be one such monument that will give you thrills of excitement and chills of war all at the same time.

-Turn into a complete photo fanatic here or just boat by the artificial pool on the premise.
+Turn into a complete photo fanatic here or just boat by the artificial pool on the premises.
 Go ahead and get drenched with good vibes.

-Just miles away from India gate you will dot a complex with a number magnanimous edifies.
+Just miles away from India Gate you will dot a complex with a number of magnanimous edifies.
 The largest of them is the home to the President of the nation.
 This area will give you vibes of a royal establishment and why not, the extreme powers of India reside here.